hakyimlab/ukbrest/README.md

 called ukbREST designed for the UK Biobank study (but easily extensible to other biobanks), which allows authorized users to efficiently retrieve phenotypic and genetic data.
-It exposes a REST API that makes data highly accessible inside a private and secure network, allowing  data specification in a human readable text format easily shareable with other researchers.
+It exposes a REST API that makes data highly accessible inside a private and secure network, allowing to write the data specification in a human readable text format easily shareable with other researchers.
 These characteristics make ukbREST an important tool to make biobank’s valuable data more readily accessible to the research community but also facilitate reproducibility of the analysis, a key aspect of science.

+# Architecture and setup overview
 ![Setup and architecture image](/misc/ukbrest_arch.png)

 # Installation and usage
 TODO:

+* use same words as in steps: pre-process, setup, etc
 * loading commands
 * starting command
 * example query command line
 * example query YAML
+* mention http basic auth and ssl, but do not explain here

 ## Downloading and running